Couple found dead, pulled from Lake Merritt identified

 Investigators say she had signs of physical injuries.

-They are investigating her death as a homicide and the death of Grace as accidental.
+Police say they are investigating Johnson's death as a homicide and the death of Grace as accidental.